vivaria/edisonrul.ing/README.md

 ## RAI-JIN

-*   If "Rai-Jin" is face-up on your side of the field and you don't have any LIGHT Monsters in your Graveyard, "Rai-Jin's" ATK is 0.
+*   If "Rai-Jin" is face-up on your side of the field and you don't have any LIGHT Monsters in your Graveyard, "Rai-Jin"'s ATK is 0.

 ## RAIN STORM